cpnota/autonomous-learning-library/docs/source/guide/basic_concepts.rst

 There's a giant function called ``learn`` which accepts an environment and a bunch of hyperparameters, at the heart of which there is a control loop which calls many different functions.
 Which part of this function is the agent?
 Which part is the environment?
 Which part is something else?
 We call this implementation algorithm-based because the central abstraction is a function called ``learn`` which provides the complete specification of an algorithm.
 What should the proper abstraction for agent be, then?
-We have to look no further than the following famous diagram:
+We have to look no further than the following famous diagram from the Sutton and Barto textbook:

 .. image:: ./rl.jpg

 The definition of an ``Agent`` is simple.
-It accepts a state and returns an action.
+It accepts a state and reward, and returns an action.
 That's it.
 Everything else is an implementation detail.
 Here's the ``Agent`` interface in the autonomous-learning-library: